This Agreement sets out the terms and conditions upon which Capita will provide translation and/ or interpreting services to the Customer.

 6.5 The parties acknowledge that the Charges have been calculated on the assumption that the Relevant Supplier is entitled to full recovery of input VAT wholly or partly attributable to the provision of the Services.
 If for any reason, whatsoever, there is a change in VAT rates or the applicability of VAT or the amount of VAT due or paid then the parties will agree revisions to Charges to restore them to the same position as they had been in prior to the relevant change.

 6.6 Payment of all Charges and invoices shall be made by the Customer in full and in cleared funds, within 30 (thirty) days from the date of invoice.
 All payments shall be made without deduction or set-off.

-6.7 In the event that the Customer fails to pay any undisputed amounts when due, Capita may, suspend further work both on the same Order, and on any other order from the Customer, without prejudice to any other right Capita may have until full payment for the outstanding amount is received.
+6.7 In the event that the Customer fails to pay any undisputed amounts when due, Capita may, provided it has given a minimum of 30 (thirty) days’ notice to the Customer of such failure, and such notice has expired, cease accepting any new Work Requests for Services from the Customer until full payment for the outstanding amount is received.

 6.8 Capita reserves the right to charge interest on overdue sums, such interest to be accruing and calculated daily on the amount outstanding at the rate of 4% (four per cent) per annum above the published base rate of Barclays Bank plc. from time to time.
 In addition to this an administration charge of £50.00 (fifty pounds) will be applied after 60 (sixty) days and a further £50 after 90 (ninety) days.
 For foreign currencies the exchange rate will be taken from HSBC Bank on the appropriate day.